Zaneham/IBM-system360-LSP/README.md

 ## Known Limitations

-- COBOL Report Writer parsing is simplified
+- COBOL Report Writer parsing is simplified (it was complicated in 1968; it remains complicated now)
-- PL/I compile-time facilities (% statements) are not processed
+- PL/I compile-time facilities (% statements) are not processed (metaprogramming was a mistake and we all know it)
-- Some vendor-specific extensions may not be recognised
+- Some vendor-specific extensions may not be recognised (every mainframe shop had its own ideas)
 - The parser handles OS/360 dialects; later dialects (VS COBOL II, Enterprise COBOL, Enterprise PL/I) have additional features
+- Cannot actually run your code.
+That's what the mainframe is for.
+It's fine.
+It's been fine since 1965.

 ## The Programmers